DanielMiamiU/Qcar/README.md

-# Qcar
+# Qcar SLAM
-python code for use with the Quanser Q car. controllerDrive takes user game controller input to move the car.
+python code for use with the Quanser Q car.

+# SLAM
+SLAM stands for Simultaneous Localization and Mapping